-Two years, with the following elements:

-- Determining the need within the Village next 6 months - Determining the regional interest 6 months afterwards - Creating the program, staff, equipment Year 2

-Implementation and operating costs to be determined by the type of service and the extent of regional partnerships.

-More appropriate response to calls involving mental health with more attention to case management and more positive long term outcomes.

-Develop an emergency responder registry to assist police and fire responders in making a more appropriate response.

-Police officers often respond to calls in which the medical and mental health environments they are responding to are unknown.
+Timeframe Two years, with the following elements: • Determining the need within the Village - next 6 months • Determining the regional interest - 6 months afterwards • Creating the program, staff, equipment - Year 2 Costs Implementation and operating costs to be determined by the type of service and the extent of regional partnerships.
+Outcomes More appropriate response to calls involving mental health with more attention to case management and more positive long term outcomes.
+Recommendation #2 Develop an emergency responder registry to assist police and fire responders in making a more appropriate response.
+Police officers often respond to calls in which the medical and mental health environment they are responding to are unknown.
 Examples in which responses go wrong because officers misinterpret the actions of someone afflicted with a mental health condition are frequent (e.g., recently in Salt Lake City with Linden Cameron).
 Yonkers developed an innovative program that makes first responders aware of some residents' special needs in emergency situations.
 Information relevant to an individual's special needs is entered into a database, with alerts, to the Yonkers Police and Fire Departments and EMS in the event of an emergency located at a resident's home.
 The goal of the program is to eliminate or lessen emotional trauma, fear and conflict.
 When first responders enter the homes of individuals with special needs, they are already attuned to any special steps or precautions they have to take prior to any interventions.
+It is voluntary and heavily promoted through social media.